hehew321/iDeepC/README.md

 * python iDeepC.py [-h] [--dataset DATASET] [--protein_name PROTEIN_NAME]

-  Enter the data set and protein name.
+  Specify the dataset for --dataset and protein name for --protein_name.
 The default value is the CRIP dataset and ALKBH5 protein, which will train iDeepC model for ALKBH5 in RBP-37 dataset.

 ## Identify motifs by iDeepC

-* Set draw_motifs to True in the test funciton of iDeepC.py，you can get the .eps file of detected motifs by iDeepC.
+* Set draw_motifs to True in the test function in iDeepC.py，you can get the .eps file of detected motifs by iDeepC.

-* The default saved file directory is source directory('./'+protein_name+'.eps').
+* The default saved directory is source directory('./'+protein_name+'.eps').